Janusz Wrobel

 Artwork Selection

-** Artwork in my inventory previously shown in public and private galleries.
-It is framed and ready for pickup or for shipping/delivery to client locations.
+** Artwork in my inventory that has been displayed in public galleries.
+It is framed and ready for pickup or shipping.
 Virtual, in situ visualization is free.

 * The commissioning of artwork.
-Please get in touch with me for a quote or assistance with your artwork selection and in situ visualization process.
+Contact me for a quote and help with artwork selection, the finishing options, and the visualization process.

 Watching the surface of the water is quite a captivating experience, like watching a human face that can reveal as much as it can hide.

-The water’s edge is where we reflect upon our affiliation with nature.
+The water’s edge is where we reflect upon my affiliation with nature.

 The demands of human life kept reshaping our attitudes towards the natural environment in the history of mankind.
 In my own experience, I recall the allure of “a cabin in the woods” entrenched in North American culture.
 It seems like a distant past.
 Once full of activity, Ontario waterfronts in “cottage country” are now quiet and deprived of children’s laughter.
 Once busy summer camps are closed, and most lodges farther north are out of business.
 The sky above is crisscrossed with jet vapour trails, pointing to all-inclusive destinations.